yuhanglu2000/yuhanglu2000.github.io/_pages/about.md

 # About me
 I am currently a Research Assistant at [4DVLab](https://4dvlab.github.io/) of ShanghaiTech University, supervised by Prof. [Yuexin Ma](https://yuexinma.me/).
 I am also fortunate to work closely with Dr. [Xinge Zhu](https://xingezhu.me/).
 Prior to joining 4DVLab, I obtained my bachelor's degree from the joint program between [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/) and [Queen Mary University of London](https://www.qmul.ac.uk/), graduating with first-class honors.

-My research focuses on enabling AI to comprehend the 3D world with human-like perception, by developing 3D understanding algorithms that are annotation-efficient, highly generalizable, and interpretable.
-Recently, I have concentrated on utilizing vision-language models(VLMs) to enhance the performance and generalization of autonomous driving algorithms.
+My research aims to empower AI to comprehend the 3D world with human-like perception, by developing 3D understanding algorithms that are annotation-efficient, highly generalizable, and interpretable.
+Recently, I focus on leveraging vision-language models (VLMs) to improve the performance and generalization of autonomous driving algorithms.

 You can find my CV here: [Yuhang Lu's Curriculum Vitae](files/YuhangLu_resume.pdf)